 Passive sniffing sends no packets.
 It simply captures and monitors the packets flowing through the network.

-Passive sniffing allows attackers that succeed in compromising the physical security of a targeted network to simply walk into an organization with their laptop, plug into the network and begin capturing possibly sensitive information.
+Passive sniffing allows attackers who succeed in compromising the physical security of a targeted network to simply walk into an organization with their laptop, plug into the network, and begin capturing possibly sensitive information.

 Many Trojan horses have built-in sniffing cap features.
 This allows a bad actor to compromise a victim’s machine by installing trojans that will allow the installation of a packet sniffer and begin sniffing.